Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 Once we are inside this environment, we can use all the packages which we specified in install command.
 This is the environment where it is highly recommended to develop python.

+> NOTE: Right now it is not supported by pipenv to have two virtual environments in the same directory, so if you
+> try work with two differents environments within same directory, you will overwrite the previously created virtual environment

 ```bash
 pipenv shell
 ```